camoo/enkap-woocommerce-gateway/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-SmobilPay for WooCommerce is a simple and powerful Mobile Money Payment Gateway plugin
+A secure and seamless plugin to receive and manage Cash, Mobile, and Card payments in Cameroon on your e-shop or website

 == Description ==
 **This is the Mobile Money payment gateway for WooCommerce.**

-= About Enkap =
-SmobilPay for e-commerce is an online payment service aggregator that allows web users and e-Commerce companies to buy and sell on the Internet using all existing local and international payment methods.
+= About the Smobilpay for e-Commerce Plugin = Smobilpay for e-commerce is an online payment service aggregator that allows web users and e-Commerce merchants to buy and sell on the Internet using international and all existing local payment methods in Cameroon.
-We enable digital organisations to accept cash payments, Mobile Money, or payments by cards.
-Offering a simple unique API to enable local businesses to go participate in the huge digital economy by transforming their service offerings into the world of e-commerce sites.
-Meet your customers where they spend more and more time – online!
+We enable digital organizations to accept cash, Mobile Money, or card payment via a simple, unique API permitting local businesses to participate in the vast digital economy by transforming their service offerings into the world of e-commerce sites.

+This fully functional plugin has been developed for WooCommerce, to help merchants diminish payment friction for their customers by meeting customers where they spend more and more time – online!

+It works in both Sandbox (development mode) and Live (production mode)

 = About the plugin =
 Cameroonians avoid online buying because it lacks local payments known to consumers.
 Customers are more likely to finalize a purchase on a site that has their preferred payment options.
 This SmobilPay for e-commerce plugin permits you to use all Mobile money payment gateways available in Cameroon with the WooCommerce plugin.
 This integration uses a single API.
 The user experience for the end-user be it tech-savvy or not, is hassle-free.

+= What is Smobilpay? =
+A digital one-stop-shop, providing cashless payment solutions for Government, Corporations and businesses, and also providing a seamless Digital payment solution, used by third-party agents to sell digital services to end consumers.
+The smobilpay platform Boasts of being a major partner with giant service providers in Cameroon such as ENEO (Prepaid and Postpaid), CamWater, MTN, Orange, Yoomee, Canal+, and more.
+Its reliability, invulnerable security, and efficiency are evident enough via its partnership with GIMAC-the interoperability switch of BEAC (the Bank Of Central African States), where smobilpay serves as the lone digital service aggregator for the entire CEMAC(Central African Economic and Monetary Community) region.

 = Features =
 * Pay with Cameroon MTN Mobile Money